am1t/sn-wiki/_notes/my-first-note.md

 ---
-title: Your first seed
+title: First seed in my digital garden
 ---

 ### Welcome!

-This is your first note.
-You'll find it in the [`notes/`](https://github.com/maximevaillancourt/digital-garden-jekyll-template/tree/master/_notes) directory.
+This is my first note.
+I have set it up in my [`notes/`](https://github.com/am1t/sn-wiki/tree/master/_notes) directory.
+This note is my playground around what can be done with Obsidian and the digital gardens.
+This possibly has nothing of interest for anyone who reads this.
+But for me, This matters a lot.
+I am learning as I work the system.
+For me, my [[digital garden setup]] is a good place to start.

 ### Link syntax